PedroMiotti/exerror/README.md

     ```ts
     const CustomExceptions = {};
     ```
-5. Each error has to have this tamplate:
+5. Each error has to have this template:

    ```ts
     ERROR_NAME: {
         type: ,